Contents

 Step 01 · The Numerator

-Build IT-BPO's tax contribution cohort by cohort
+IT-BPO's tax contribution cohort by cohort

 The 5.8 million IT-BPO workers (NASSCOM Strategic Review 2025) are split into seven cohorts based on firm tier and seniority.
 This step builds the numerator of the headline share — the total salary tax paid by these 5.8 million workers.
 Average compensation per cohort is anchored by audited employee-benefit-expense data from the top three IT services firms — combined ₹2.85 lakh crore on ₹5.07 lakh crore revenue (FY25 Ind-AS consolidated), giving a 56.2% EBE-to-revenue ratio.
 After stripping employer PF, gratuity provisions, and ESOP non-vest charges, cash compensation works out to ~80% of EBE.
 Effective tax rates are computed under the FY25 new-regime slabs with §87A rebate at ₹7L taxable income, blended with old-regime usage at senior tiers.